e-kai00/gungnir-shop/README.md

 ### Wireframes

-I began with initial sketches on paper, which then transfered into wireframes for both desktop and mobile layouts using [Balsamiq](https://balsamiq.com/) mockup tool.
+I began with initial sketches on paper, which then transferred into wireframes for both desktop and mobile layouts using [Balsamiq](https://balsamiq.com/) mockup tool.

 | home page | product details page |
 |:--:|:--:|